Golf: Less will just have to be more for Hastings pro Daniel Pearce

 Regardless of that, he is looking forward to the great days in the south.

-He can see merit in the adage that less is more, considering golf can be physically quite demanding on one's physical constitution.
-Putting the body through a range of unnatural twists and turns often demands a mental power surge to ensure the processes complete the spin-dry cycle for the desired consistency.
+He can see merit in the adage that less is more, considering golf can be physically quite demanding.

 "You need time to step back to do other things and spend time with the family, and what not, to refresh the mind and body so it [playing and practising fewer times] can definitely be a good thing," he says.

-Pearce was at the NZ Open venues shortly after New Year and he had encountered a lot more rain than the region normally got so how the courses play will be conditional to the elements since then.
+Pearce was at the NZ Open venues shortly after New Year and encountered unseasonal rain.

 "I'm expecting it to be a lot more rough around than normal so if there is then it certainly makes it more premium hitting the ball well off the tees to keep the ball in play otherwise you can get into a bit of trouble."

-He prefers to have a longer rough which will put him in a better stead than rivals who tend to extend more to flirt with straying from the straight and narrow.

-Pearce sends the titanium projectiles into orbit anywhere between 280m to 300m which puts him up there with the big-hitting blokes.
+Pearce can drive hit long, between 280m to 300m, which puts him up there with the big-hitting blokes.

-He's indebted to his employers, Sam Lamborn who runs Dundeal Building Ltd, for enabling him to simmer golf on the backburner while he carves a niche in the trade.
+He's indebted to his employers, Sam Lamborn who runs Dundeal Building Ltd, for enabling him to simmer golf on the backburner while he carves a niche as a pro.

 "He's an absolute legend in allowing me to work and then also get away to play golf."

-"[She's] an amazing part of all I do and in allowing me to get away and she takes care of the kids and doing all the things she's doing so she's an incredible woman."
+"[She's] an amazing part of all I do ... she takes care of the kids and doing all the things she's doing, so she's an incredible woman."

+The NZ Maori Golf Association has also planned a formal ceremony for Lloyd who'll be clad in a korowai called Te Ati a-toa.

-In another first time, golfers with a disability will compete for the inaugural New Zealand All Abilities Championship.
+In another first, golfers with a disability will compete for the inaugural New Zealand All Abilities Championship.

 Twenty-four golfers will tee up at Jacks Point and The Hills on Friday and Saturday.
 A cut will be made for the final round with the leading six to play at Millbrook Resort on Sunday.